×

 Looking out of window

-If you are planning a funeral for someone who has recently passed, or you’re thinking ahead to your own final wishes, it’s natural to be curious about what is involved in the cremation process.
-Questions like “How long does a cremation take” may enter your mind as you consider this funeral option.
+If you are planning a funeral for someone who has recently died, or you’re thinking ahead to your own final wishes, it’s natural to be curious about what is involved in the cremation process.
+Questions like “How long does a cremation take?” may enter your mind as you consider this funeral option.

 While the cremation itself is a relatively straightforward process, various steps are involved before, during, and after to ensure everything is handled with care and respect.
 From legal requirements to the preparation and handling of ashes, each stage plays an important role in creating a meaningful farewell.